 Are you frustrated about the lack of homework happening in your home?
 Do you find it hard to be consistent and persistent with your child and their homework?
 I'm here to encourage you to persist.
 As Babe Ruth the famous American baseball player said, "You just can’t beat the person who won’t give up.
 Webster's… Continue reading Being positively persistent about regular homework

-Coming from left field when coaching reading, writing, or Mathematics: The importance of surprise!
+Coming from left field when coaching reading, writing, or maths: The importance of surprise!

-Coming from left field: How to use reverse psychology when coaching reading, writing, or Mathematics skills.
+Coming from left field: How to use reverse psychology when coaching reading, writing, or maths skills.
 Surprise works!
-Your main aim when teaching your children is to encourage your student to stay alert, or in optimal learning mode while learning reading, writing, or Mathematics skills.
-So I often do the opposite of what an adult… Continue reading Coming from left field when coaching reading, writing, or Mathematics: The importance of surprise!
+Your main aim when teaching your children is to encourage your student to stay alert, or in optimal learning mode while learning reading, writing, or maths skills.
+So I often do the opposite of what an adult… Continue reading Coming from left field when coaching reading, writing, or maths: The importance of surprise!

 Revise, Revise, Revise